cosmos/sdk-tutorials/hands-on-exercise/4-ibc-adv/8-ibc-app-checkers.md

 ### Forwarding player information via IBC

-It is time to look at how you can forward the player information via the Inter-Blockchain Communication Protocol (IBC).
+It is time to look at how you can forward the player information via IBC.

 <HighlightBox type="remember">